dnzckn/TalkingTrees/tutorials/README.md

 ## Tutorial Overview

-**🎯 START HERE: Tutorial 6 - Complete Workflow!**
+**START HERE: Tutorial 6 - Complete Workflow**

-This shows you everything you need: design → export → control.
+This shows you everything you need: design, export, and control.

 ---